bonnie-he/SQL/README.md

 ### 8. Which interests correlate with higher engagement?
 <img width="509" height="437" alt="Screen Shot 2026-05-17 at 11 15 47 PM" src="https://github.com/user-attachments/assets/2db61c78-3112-4e71-9294-cacb3980651d" />

+The approach to this question is, first create a long list of interests from the all the user using resursive cte to strip each interest from the string, then aggregate clicks by interest.

 ### 9. Are some ad platforms more effective for specific demographics?